Tärnaby

-Tärnaby is a locality situated in Storuman Municipality, Lappland, Västerbotten County, Sweden with 482 inhabitants in 2010.
+Tärnaby is a locality situated in Storuman Municipality, Lapland, Västerbotten County, Sweden with 482 inhabitants in 2010.

 It is known for its successful skiers, particularly in the "technical" disciplines: Slalom and Giant Slalom: Ingemar Stenmark, Anja Pärson, Bengt Fjällberg, Stig Strand and Jens Byggmark.
-In winter Tärnaby is transformed into one of northern Sweden's ski resorts.
-By summer the Laponian lakes and mountains provide opportunities for activities such as fishing, canoeing, hiking and mountain biking.
+In winter, Tärnaby is transformed into one of northern Sweden's ski resorts.
+By summer, the lakes and mountains provide opportunities for activities such as fishing, canoeing, hiking and mountain biking.

 18 km further north in the Parish of Tärnaby is the village Hemavan, a ski resort, with an airport and start point of the Kungsleden trail.

+History

+Tärna is the latest permanently settled parish in Sweden, with the oldest new construction built in 1824 at Lövlund.
+However, for centuries before that, the Sami had practiced reindeer herding in the area.
+There are also around 9,000-year-old Stone Age finds in the area around Tärnasjön.

+The Swedish Tourist Association's tourist station in Tärnaby was inaugurated on 14 July 1927, by the county governor (Landshövding).
+In the early 1950s, after World War II, tourism in Tärnaby began to develop, with the construction of several hotels and ski lifts.
+In the 1960s, hydroelectric power plants were built, flooding farms and agricultural lands, with the landowners being compensated by the municipality for this intrusion.
+Since 1971, the parish of Tärna has been part of the municipality of Storuman.